gnip/ruby-style-guide/README.md

     puts 'foo', 'bar' # this applies to puts in particular
     ```

-* Prefer a single-line format for class definitions with no body.
+* Prefer a two-line format for class definitions with no body.

     ```Ruby
     # bad
+    class FooError < StandardError; end

+    # good
     class FooError < StandardError
     end

-    # good
-    class FooError < StandardError; end
     ```

 * Avoid single-line methods.
 Although they are somewhat popular in the